NodeScriptLang/guides/src/index.md

 <td>

 ### Instant work and deployment
-Save valuable time and effort with the ability to start working right away, as there is no setup or hosting required.
+No setup or hosting is needed, so you can get to work right away.

 </td>
 </tr>